05 Apr HOW TO DEAL WITH NEGATIVE REVIEWS AND COMMENTS IN THE DIGITAL WORLD

 Managing your reviews

 Online reviews are often a fantastic way for customers to gauge whether your business or brand will be the right fit for what they need and want.
-While strong positive feedback will give you an excellent advantage over your competitors, in the same way, negative feedback can also be very damaging, and will speak strongly about your business.
+While strong positive feedback will give you an excellent advantage over your competitors, in the same way, negative online comments can also be very damaging, and will speak strongly about your business.

 When it comes to reviews, it is better to prepare and prevent, rather than repair and repent.
 That is, it is easier to generate positive reviews that will serve to overpower the negative, rather than trying to mediate the negative review after the fact.
 Be proactive about generating positive client reviews and encourage happy customers to leave feedback.

-Once live, negative reviews can be difficult to remove from your Facebook or Google page.
+Once live, negative online reviews can be difficult to remove from your Facebook or Google page.
 Some people may even leave fake reviews that include false statements or allegations in an attempt to sabotage your brand.
 Typical characteristics of fake reviews include:

 - The reviewer’s name is not in your existing customer database